 Soundtrack

-This is a kind of urban-scaled graphic equalizer display for which I rigged geophones, typically used to measure seismic activity, to the platform and output the signal to a large screen below the tracks.
-It registers the approach and arrival of trains, and the footsteps of commuters walking on the platform.
+A kind of urban-scaled graphic equalizer, this installation rigs geophones to the structure of an elevated train platform and outputs the signal to a large screen below the tracks.
+The system registers the approach and arrival of trains as well as the footsteps of commuters walking on the platform.

 Other Side of the World

-This project was installed in Pittsburgh Market Square.
-The piece is an abstracted representation of Amsterdam Island, the furthest inhabitable place on earth from Pittsburgh.
-Visitors were able to look into the craters on the piece and see real images from Amsterdam Island.
+Installed in Pittsburgh Market Square, this piece is an abstracted representation of Amsterdam Island, the furthest inhabitable place on earth from Pittsburgh.
+Visitors are able to look into craters on the surface and view real images from Amsterdam Island.

 Suspension in Two Shells

-Atrium Suspension will be both an iconic sculpture and a delicate atmosphere; it will swirl through the Rivergate Tower north atrium.
-For those passing through the space, it will provide an encounter between the everyday and the sublime by way of sophisticated algorithmic computation combined with a proprietary processes of fabrication.
-The extreme intricacy of the piece suggests breath-taking natural phenomena such as fluid dynamics or aurora borealis.
+Both an iconic sculpture and a delicate atmosphere, this work swirls through a building atrium by way of sophisticated algorithmic computation combined with proprietary fabrication processes.
+The extreme intricacy of the piece suggests breathtaking natural phenomena such as fluid dynamics or aurora borealis.

 Lapping at the Peak